MicrosoftDocs/Contribute/Contribute/content/provide-feedback.md

 ## Use the standard experience

-The majority of content sets use the standard experience, which allows you to provide feedback using a thumbs up/thumbs down control.
+The new standard experience allows you to provide feedback using a thumbs up/thumbs down control.
 You don’t need to log in or create an account to use this experience.

-While GitHub issues are no longer supported within repositories using the standard experience, you can still contribute to Microsoft Learn documentation by [creating a pull request](how-to-write-quick-edits.md) if you spot an error or wish to add something.

-To leave feedback with the standard experience:
+To leave feedback using the standard experience:

 1. Navigate to the article you’d like to give feedback on.
 1. Find the **Feedback** link and select it.
-    1. In documentation, the link is at the top of the page and in a larger box at the bottom of the page.
+    1. In documentation that has only the standard experience enabled, the link is at the top of the page and in a larger box at the bottom of the page.

         ![Screenshot of the feedback link at the top of a documentation page.](media/provide-feedback/feedback-link.png)